Basic Radiation Physics

 Energy Conversion and Generation of X-rays

-When an electron traveling at high speed strikes a target atom, it will be slowed or completely stopped by the gravitational forces of that atom (Figure 1).
-Based on the law of conservation of energy, the kinetic energy of the incoming electron cannot be lost.
-It must be absorbed by the atom or converted to another form of energy.
-About 99% of this kinetic energy will convert into heat, and the remaining will be radiating energy known as an x-ray.2,3,4,5,6
+When an electron traveling at high speed strikes a target atom, the electron will either slow down or be put to a halt by the gravitational forces of the target atom (Figure 1).
+Because of the law of conservation of energy, the kinetic energy of the incoming electron cannot be lost.
+Instead, it must either be absorbed by the atom or converted to another form of energy.
+About 99% of this kinetic energy will convert into heat, and the remaining will become a radiating energy known as an x-ray.2,3,4,5,6

 Figure 1.
 An electron traveling at high speed and abruptly slowed down or stopped.
 The kinetic energy will convert into heat and radiation.

-When the gravitational forces of an atom completely stop the electron, the x-ray energy will be equal to the total kinetic energy of the electron.
-However, the gravitational forces will most times only slow down the electrons depending on their proximity to the nucleus.
-The closer the high-speed electron is the nucleus, the higher the x-ray energies are; this will result in a continuous spectrum of x-rays varying from very low energies to very high energies (Figure 2).7
+When the electron is completely stopped due to the gravitational forces of the atom, the x-ray energy will equate to the total kinetic energy of the electron.
+However, the gravitational forces exerted by the atom will mostly only slow down the electrons situationally based on their proximity to the nucleus.
+The closer the high-speed electron is to the nucleus, the higher the x-ray energies will be; this will result in a continuous spectrum of x-rays varying from very low energies to very high energies (Figure 2).7

 Figure 2.
 Theoretical x-ray spectrum before filtration.
 There are more low energy photons than high energy photons.